sourish-cmi/quant/Chap_Risk_Anal_of_Passive_Portfolio/README.md

 data_wkly = data[ep1]
 ```

-### Split the data between before the Russian invasion of Ukraine and during the ware
+### Split the data between before the Russian invasion of Ukraine and during the war

 ```R
 data_b4_war = data_wkly['/2022-02-20']